I hear many stories from people.

 He knows I am not choosing sides.
 (I get along with him and the other side.)
 I honestly told him, “I will see them (the other side) tomorrow morning.”

 He asked me about how is the other side’s family doing.
 After we parted ways, I gave him a hug.
 I am a hugger.
 I am at peace.

 On the the next day, I realized most people are curious about their enemy, not only him.
 The only source to know about your enemy is talking to somebody who remains in contact with them.

 I used to be curious about my enemies.
 I always wanted to know how my enemies were doing.
 I always wanted to be better than them.
 That is what kept me going in life.
 This was unhealthy.

 If you do not like somebody, you go on giving them criticism.
 I admit that.
 I used to have many enemies.
 I would hold grudges as well.
-That was my older-self.
+That was my younger-self.

 I am not here trying to point fingers at people.
 I used to do that all the time.
 Now, I like telling stories about others, and especially myself based on experience.